NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/azure/BuildingUsingDocker.rst

     cd nrf-asset-tracker-firmware-azure
     docker build -t asset-tracker-firmware-docker .

-Then, follow the :ref:`configuration instructions for the firmware <azure-firmware-configuration>` and update the :file:`prj.conf` file.
+Then, follow the :ref:`configuration instructions for the firmware <azure-firmware-configuration>` and update the :file:`prj.conf` file and the :file:`overlay-debug.conf` file.

 Build the project
 *****************